-5.3.1 COMPLETION STATUS BYTE FORMAT
+5.3.1 Completion Status Byte Format

-At the normal termination of a command, or following error detection, the controller will cause a status byte to be transferred from the controller to the Host.
-Bit 0, the least significant bit of the status byte, will be set equal to 1 if the controller detects a parity error during a command or data transfer to the controller (if enabled - see section 11).
+At the normal termination of a command or following a fatal error, the controller will cause a status byte to be transferred from the controller to the Host.
+Bit 0, the least significant bit of the status byte, will be set equal to 1 if the controller detects a parity error during a command or data transfer to the controller.
 Bit 1 will be set = 1 if the controller detects an error condition.
 Bits 5 and 6 represent the LUN of the device where the error occured.
 If no error occurs, bit 0 - 4 will be set equal to 0.

 Following the transfer of the status byte, the MSG line will be asserted to indicate a completion message.
-At this time the message consists of a single byte transfer will all bits set = 0.
+At this time the message consists of a single byte transfer with all bits set = 0.

-Prior to an error condition the controller, unless disabled (see section 5.2.1 Control Field), will retry 3 times before posting the error.
+Prior to an error condition the controller, unless diabled (see section 5.2.1 Control Field), will retry 3 times before posting the error.

-Bit 0 Parity error during transfer from host to controller.

-Bit 1 Error occured during command execution.

-Bit 2-4 Spare (set to zero).

-Bit 5-7 Logical unit number of the drive.
+- Bit 0 Parity error during transfer from host to controller. - Bit 1 Error occured during command execution. - Bit 2-4 Spare (set to zero). - Bit 5-7 Logical unit number of the drive.

-^{}Refer to Section 5.5 Logical Address.

-^{}Refer to Section 5.2.1 for Control Field definition.

-5.3.2 DRIVE AND CONTROLLER SENSE
+5.3.2 Drive and Controller Sense Block